Southampton F.C.

 Founded in 1885, the club joined the Southern League as Southampton St. Mary's in 1894, dropping the St. Mary's from their name three years later.
 Southampton won the Southern League on six occasions and were beaten FA Cup finalists in 1900 and 1902, before being invited to become founder members of the Football League Third Division in 1920.
 They won promotion as Third Division South champions in 1921–22, remaining in the Second Division for 31 years until they were relegated in 1953.
 Crowned Third Division champions under the stewardship of Ted Bates in 1959–60, they were promoted into the First Division at the end of the 1965–66 campaign.
 They played top-flight football for eight seasons, but won the FA Cup as a Second Division team in 1976 with a 1–0 victory over Manchester United.
 Manager Lawrie McMenemy then took the club back into the top-flight with promotion in 1977–78.

 Southampton were beaten finalists in the League Cup in 1979 and finished as runners-up in the First Division in 1983–84, three points behind Liverpool.
 The club were founder members of the Premier League in 1992 and reached another FA Cup final in 2003.
-Relegation ended their 27 year stay in the top-flight in 2005, and they were relegated down to the third tier in 2009.
-Southampton won the Football League Trophy in 2010 and won successive promotion from League One and the Championship in 2010–11 and 2011–12.
-They have remained in the Premier League since that time, finishing as EFL Cup runners-up again in 2017.
+Relegation ended their 27-year stay in the top-flight in 2005, and they were relegated down to the third tier in 2009.
+Southampton won the Football League Trophy in 2010 and won successive promotion from League One and the EFL Championship in 2010–11 and 2011–12.
+After an 11-year stint in the top flight, during which they were EFL Cup runners-up in 2017, they were relegated in 2023.
+The club won the 2024 Championship play-off final and returned to the Premier League at the first attempt, but were relegated back to the Championship in April 2025 with seven games remaining.